 Phase II Food Reintroduction Chart

-In Phase II, you will begin adding back foods that were eliminate in the Phase I cleanse.
+In Phase II, you will begin adding back foods that were eliminated in the Phase I Cleanse.
 Phase II is the most important of the three phases.
 It is in Phase II that you stabilize your brain chemistry (and metabolism if weight loss was one of your goals).
-It is vitally important that you follow Phase II exactly.
-This chart should help.
+It is vitally important that you do not add any of the foods from the “Foods to Avoid in Phase II” list in the Program Guidebook.

-We recommend adding foods from the Phase II Additional Foods list slowly, one new food every three days.
+We recommend adding foods from the Phase II Additional Foods list slowly, one new food group each day.
 Then, pay attention to how you feel and note any inflammatory reactions such as:

 - Brain fog